sgangaprasath/sgangaprasath.github.io/mr_eqn.md

 ## Rigid objects in flow

-The Maxey-Riley equations describe the dynamics of inertial particles in a flow field.
-These are integro-differential equations in particle velocity, and a particle's velocity at a given time instant depends on the particle velocity along the entire trajectory of the particle starting from the initial time instant.
-This non-local term called the Basset history integral has presented a technical difficulty in understanding the particle dynamics.
-We made the problem local in time leveraging a special map and using the map we find exact solution to several flow scenarios.
-For complex flow scenarios we develop a spectrally accurate numerical scheme without accruing memory costs.
+Particles in a viscous fluid experience a variety of forces whose evolution is described by the Maxey-Riley equation.
+The particle velocity at every instant depends on the entire trajectory it has traversed due to the viscosity of the medium.
+How does a particle's history affect its evolution?
+We develop analytical and efficient numerical tools to understand this long standing question.

 ![mr_eqn.png]({{site.baseurl}}/mr_eqn.png)